Okay, it's not really all that hot or cold out there anymore.

 And everything is wonky.

-I'm speaking primarily from a perspective of the United States, but however, it must be acknowledged that the United States being in this bizarre wonkiness is um uh affecting the rest of the planet, rest of the humanity, to some degree, the more connected you are to you know daily news and the exportation of American uh social media culture, uh the more you are interconnected to the wonkiness that's going on with um with us at the moment.
+The more connected you are to daily news and the exportation of American social media culture, the more you are interconnected to the wonkiness that's going on with us at the moment.

-and then quantify them in a numeric system so I could add like building emotional tension and release tension and then do projections on how this tension was going to uh manifest around what words over what periods of of time, what durations.
+Now, my software, when I devised it all, was based on kind of like trying to twist out in a weird way, twist out the perceptions of time and then quantify them in a numeric system so I could add like building emotional tension and release tension and then do projections on how this tension was going to manifest

-Uh, because of the nature of censorship and all of that, I can't run my full-blown system anymore.
+Because of the nature of censorship and all of that, I can't run my full-blown system anymore.

 The most I can do is to run the immediacy system, immediacy data, which only looks out about six weeks at a maximum with any kind of reliability.

-And um and we're all reacting to that.
+And we're all reacting to that.

 And so there's all kinds of questions that are coming up, and people just don't know what's going on.